Skip to main content

 (A) Definitions for this rule:

-(1) "Financial interest" means an ownership interest or investment in a provider by a representative of the office or the immediate family member of the representative of the office.
+(2) "Financial interest" means an ownership interest or investment in a provider by a representative of the office or the immediate family member of the representative of the office.

-(3) "Waiver" means the SLTCO has determined sufficient circumstances exist to eliminate a conflict of interest and the need to remedy a conflict of interest.
+(4) "Waiver" means the SLTCO has determined sufficient circumstances exist to eliminate a conflict of interest and the need to remedy a conflict of interest.

-(B) No employee or representative of the office, no individual involved in designating, hiring, evaluating, or terminating the head of any regional program, and no policy board members may have an unremedied conflict of interest.
-Conflicts of interest include, but are not limited to, the following:
+(B) No employee or representative of the office, no individual involved in designating, hiring, evaluating, or terminating a regional program director, and no governing board member, may have an unremedied conflict of interest.

 (E) Before offering an ombudsman position to an applicant or training a volunteer, the sponsoring agencies and/or regional program directors shall report any identified conflict of interest, and may propose a remedy, to the SLTCO.
 The SLTCO shall report any identified conflict of interest in the state office and propose a remedy to ODA's director.
-Within five business days after receiving a proposed remedy, the SLTCO or ODA's director shall review the nature, scope, and extent of the conflict and shall determine whether or not to allow the proposed remedy.
+Within five business days after receiving a proposed remedy, the SLTCO or ODA's director shall review the nature, scope, and extent of the conflict and determine whether or not to allow the proposed remedy.

 Examples of remedies which may be approved include, but are not limited to, remedies that assure the following: